 Upper Circle was founded in May 2017 by Emma Betty.
-Since then, it has grown and we now have 17 contributors regularly enjoying and reviewing theatre, usually covering 4-5 shows per week.
+Since then, it has grown and we now have over 20 contributors regularly enjoying and reviewing theatre, usually covering 4-5 shows per week.

-Emma Betty is a 24 and lives in London.
-After studying Biochemistry, she is now training to be a Children’s Nurse at King’s College London and Evelina London Children’s Hospital.
+Emma Betty is 25 and a nurse in Birmingham Children’s Hospital’s Paediatric Intensive Care Unit.
 Emma has the Les Miserables 10th Anniversary Soundtrack (On CD!) to blame for her love for Musical Theatre, which she found in her parents living room pretty much as soon as she was old enough to know what it was.
 She began combining her love for Theatre, the Internet and Writing while she was still at school, through various blogs and on social media.
 Having moved to London in 2013, she launched Upper Circle 4 years later.
 A couple of years on, she is delighted to have a small team and is so grateful to those helping Upper Circle to grow every day!

 Helaina Cressy is 20 years old and in her second year studying Bioveterinary Sciences at the Royal Veterinary College.
 Despite this she probably spends more time in the dance studio than the science lab, since she is Dance Captain for the university’s Performing Arts Society and both assistant choreographer and a performer in their annual musical.
 Her greatest love is musical theatre and she loves nothing more than singing showtunes at the top of her voice, and as well as writing reviews she also writes a blog about navigating life as a London student with a physical disability.